-CAMILLA NORDBERG (Docent, Dr. Soc.Sc.) is a university lecturer in social work and social policy at the Åbo Akademi University.
+CAMILLA NORDBERG (Docent, Dr. Soc.Sc.) is a senior university lecturer in social policy at the Åbo Akademi University.
 She is a senior research fellow at the Centre of Excellence on Care and Ageing (2018-2026, CoE AgeCare).
 Her research has revolved around the migration welfare-state nexus, focusing on issues of citizenship, power, political discourse and street-level bureaucratic encounters.
 She is the Principal Investigator of the project.

-ANNA-LEENA RIITAOJA (Ph.D.) works as a postdoctoral researcher in the Swedish School of Social Science in the area of social work and is also affiliated with the CEREN research centre.
-Her background is in education.
+ANNA-LEENA RIITAOJA (Docent, Ph.D.) works as a university lecturer at the Department of Education at the University of Helsinki.
+She is also a researcher in the Centre of Excellence on Care and Ageing (2018-2026, CoE AgeCare).
 Her previous research has focused on the processes of interculturality, othering, marginalisation and belonging in educational institutions and pedagogical encounters.
 She has also studied teacher’s professionalism and professional knowledge building.
 She is interested in cross-disciplinary and cross-sectoral perspectives related to professional knowledge and professionalism.